Greece

 Analyses law, policy and practice relating to immigration detention generally, but focusing on protections in place to prevent the arbitrary detention of stateless people during removal and deportation procedures.
 Subthemes examine areas such as the identification of statelessness and assessment of whether there is a reasonable prospect of removal, procedural safeguards such as time limits, judicial oversight, and effective remedies, as well as the rights granted to stateless people upon release from detention and protection against re-detention.

 There are gaps in the legal framework to protect stateless people from immigration detention in Greece and there is evidence that stateless people are detained in practice.
 There is no consistent individual assessment of the necessity and proportionality of detention in each case, and statelessness is not considered relevant in decisions to detain.
 Alternatives to detention are provided for in law but are seldomly applied in practice.
-Procedural safeguards are in place, but there are barriers to accessing these in practice.
+Procedural safeguards exist in law, but there are barriers to accessing these in practice.
 There are limited protections for stateless people on release from detention.

-• Furthermore, since 2019, Greek law allows for the detention of asylum applicants who have applied for international protection at liberty, in certain circumstances (including when there is a need to determine the person’s identity or nationality and even for applicants who are not being detained in view of return/deportation procedures).
+• Greek law provides that persons must not be detained solely because they have applied for international protection.
+Nevertheless, it allows for the detention of asylum seekers who apply for international protection either from detention or whilst at liberty, in certain circumstances (e.g., when there is a need to determine the person’s identity or nationality, where there is a risk of absconding, or a risk to national security or public order).
 UNHCR has stated that this expansion of detention grounds is not in line with international law.

 • Applicants for international protection are entitled to free legal assistance and representation to challenge the detention order, but in practice this is not available.
 Legal aid may be requested under the general provisions of Greek law, but this cannot easily be accessed by asylum seekers due to a number of obstacles.